jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 As the saying goes, we all either evolve or perish.

 Sadly until now, we've chosen to perish.
-Instead of admitting we needed to fundamentally rework our society to modern technology, we used money to sweep our problems under the rug.
+We're living on borrowed time.
+Instead of admitting we needed to fundamentally rework our society with modern technology, we used money to sweep our problems under the rug.

 We the people decided to believe Big Business and Big Government we're looking out for our best interest.
-We paid for bailouts and suffered through bullshitization of work to prevent evolving a new way of life.
+All we did was pay bailouts and work BS jobs to prevent evolving a new way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.